-You will need to complete N445 form – Request for Re-issue of Warrant of Control.
-Fees may be requires for reissue of warrant of execution or County Court of execution.
+You will need to complete N445 – Request for reissue of the warrant, N445 form – Request for Re-issue of Warrant of Control.
+Fees may be required for reissue of warrant of execution or County Court of execution.

 How will the new process work?

-So, a piece caught our eye when it was reported that HMCTS are creating 12 Warrant of Control support centres across England and Wales.
-The cost of these centres was not reported but the idea of them is to engage with debtors using the information supplied on the Warrant of Control form and warrant of control fee.
+Warrant of control support centres is initiated by HMCTS to manage the volume of enforcement applications per year.
+So, a piece caught our eye when it was reported that HMCTS are creating 12 Warrant of Control support centres across England and Wales to centralise and standardise services.
+The cost of these centres was not reported, but their idea is to engage with debtors using the information supplied on the Warrant of Control form and warrant of control fee.
 Really?
 We have been doing that for 20+ years here at Shergroup.

 The advisors in these new centres will be “able to signpost debtors to appropriate debt advice charities”.
 They will also be tasked to look for signs of vulnerability and signpost and advise the debtors to support systems (emphasis added by us).